Chrome now allows moving Side Panel to left from right

 Final words:

-Side Panel in Google Chrome by default appears on the right side, Chrome now allows users to switch its position or move it and appear on the left through new Settings added for Side Panel in the Appearance Section.
+Side Panel in Google Chrome by default appears on the right side, Chrome now allows users to switch its position and appear on the left side through new Settings added in Appearance Section.

 What’s your take on this?
 Do you want the Side panel to appear on the right or left side of the screen?
 Let us know in the comments below.